 In the classroom your child will have topic specific vocabulary split into 3 sections: bronze, silver and gold.

-The STAR words are displayed around the classroom, they are also available on Dojo and on the school website.
+The STAR words are displayed around the classroom and knowledge organisers, they are also available on Dojo and on the school website.

 Ways to support your child: